Xinglab/rPGA/README.md

 path, but you if they are not you can specify their locations when running the configure script (see below).

+rPGA makes use of python packages pysam and pybedtools to process STAR output. pysam and pybedtools are their respective dependencies must be installed.

 Installation
 ------------
 All of the below installation instructions assume you have write access to the